jeka-dev/jeka/docs/execution-engine-concepts.md

 Java or Kotlin source files present in _jeka/def_ dir.
 They can be declared at root or in packages.
-These files are compiled on the fly using the running JDK then are added to the _Jeka classpath_.
+Execution engine compiles these files on the fly prior adding them to the _Jeka classpath_.

 It is possible to specify compilation options by annotating a _def class_ as :